-- Variety of positions available including working with kids, taking care of animals, and tending to our greenhouse.
+Variety of positions available including working with kids, taking care of animals, and tending to our greenhouse

-Help document the park’s events!
-This is your opportunity to showcase both your photography skills and the work of our volunteers.
+Calling all photographers: this is your opportunity to showcase both your photography skills and the work of our volunteers.
 Having personal access to a camera, Photoshop or other editing software, and the ability to organize, edit, and upload photos to Google Drive are preferable.

 Park Interpretation Division